-- Cut and fill activities leading to soil erosion - Removal of vegetation and landscaping leading to soil erosion - Use of heavy equipment resulting in soil compaction - Impacts to karst topography - Increased risk of damage from liquefaction, landslides, seismic activity, and tsunamis
+- Cut and fill activities leading to soil erosion - Removal of vegetation and landscaping leading to soil erosion - Use of heavy equipment resulting in soil compaction - Impacts to karst topography

-- Impervious surface increase resulting in increased soil erosion - Vehicle movements on unpaved surfaces resulting in increased soil erosion and compaction - Troop movements resulting in increased soil erosion - Munitions impacts resulting in soil and subsurface contamination - Explosive detonations resulting in soil and subsurface contamination - Fires resulting in reduced vegetation and increased soil erosion
+- Impervious surface increase resulting in increased soil erosion - Vehicle movements resulting in increased soil erosion - Troop movements resulting in increased soil erosion - Munitions impacts resulting in soil and subsurface contamination - Explosive detonations resulting in soil and subsurface contamination

+• Fires resulting in reduced vegetation and increased soil erosion

-The potential effects of these activities and their significance within the areas of occurrence under the alternative actions are described below.
+The potential effects of these activities and their significance within the areas of occurrence under the proposed action are described below.
 The analysis of potential impacts to geology and soils considers both direct and indirect impacts.
-Such disturbance may cause increased erosion and loss of productive soil.
-Direct impacts result from physical soil disturbances or topographic alterations, while indirect impacts include risks to individuals from geologic hazards, as well as impacts to water or marine biological resources away from the construction/operation site.
-Factors considered in determining whether an impact would be significant include the potential for substantial change in soil or slope stability.
-An impact to geological resources would be considered significant if the action would have the potential to disrupt geologic features, or if actions were to be affected by potential geologic hazards.
+Direct impacts result from physical soil disturbances or topographic alterations, while indirect impacts include risks to individuals from geologic hazards.